Russia's economic forum to be far smaller but moves forward

 One of the forum’s most popular events won’t be held: President Vladimir Putin’s question-and-answer session with executives of major international news organizations.
 Instead, he will meet with the heads of Russian news media and “front-line reporters” from Russia’s military operation in Ukraine, according to Kremlin spokesman Dmitry Peskov.

-Denis Pushilin, leader of the Ukrainian separatist Donetsk People’s Republic, has announced he plans to attend the forum.
 A representative of the Taliban also is expected, although Russia formally designates the Taliban as a terrorist group.
+Kremlin spokesman Peskov said this didn’t mean Russia would recognize the Taliban as the legitimate government of Afghanistan.

+“There is no talk of recognizing (the Taliban),” Peskov said Wednesday.
+“However, there are many humanitarian problems that obligate many countries to come into contact with representatives of the Taliban,” he added.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.